roytang/blog/content/posts/2009/08/gpt-bangkok-4-1st.md

 Game 1 I start with [Soul Warden][22] He starts with turn 2 [Sage Owl][23] and turn 3 [Hypnotic Spectre][24].
 I play [Ice Cage][25] and follow-up with [Griffin Sentinel][26].
 From there we start racing; he has a numerical advantage but my Warden gains me in the neighborhood of 12 life.
 I bring him to one but forgot to counter a crucial [Phantom Warrior][27] that meant I would not survive the next turn.

 Game 2 He plays 2nd turn [Sage Owl][23].
-It seems he&'s sided in [Alluring Sirens][28] which makes a bunch of my [Illusionary Servant][29]s pretty bad.
+It seems he's sided in [Alluring Sirens][28] which makes a bunch of my [Illusionary Servant][29]s pretty bad.
 Somehow I manage to counter the relevant spells and run him out of gas to steal the win.

 Game 3 He plays 2nd turn [Sage Owl][23].
 I joke about asking for a deck check on those Owls.
-I&'m losing badly, stalling at four lands.
-I&'m at five life and about to die the next turn when I draw my fifth land. &#8220;You have one card in hand right?&#8221; I ask him.
+I'm losing badly, stalling at four lands.
+I'm at five life and about to die the next turn when I draw my fifth land. &#8220;You have one card in hand right?&#8221; I ask him.
 Hoping he has no removal left, I play the [Baneslayer Angel][19].
 He draws no Doom Blades or Tendrils and the angel is impossible to race with, so I take the game from there.

-Although the draft and the actual quarters match was more luck than skill, a win&'s a win, so I [posted on Twitter][30] as soon as I got home.
+Although the draft and the actual quarters match was more luck than skill, a win's a win, so I [posted on Twitter][30] as soon as I got home.

 19 days remain until [Grand Prix Bangkok][1]&#8230;